Office of Disability Services: Accommodations

 - Graduate assistantships and/or internships for credit

-- For housing accommodations please contact the Office of Residential Life to complete the Housing Medical Request Form**
+- For housing accommodations please contact the Office of Residential Life to complete the Housing Accommodation Form**

 Accommodations must be requested at the beginning of each semester by filling out an Accommodation Form through our online system, AIM, and submitting it to the office.
 You will be given this online access information at your intake appointment.